-Nowadays, LGBTQ rights in Nigeria are being strongly restricted.
+Nowadays, LGBTQ rights in Africa, especially in West Africa and Nigeria, are being strongly restricted.
 Most of the population of Nigeria (97%) think that a relationship between two women or two men is amoral and against the rules of society.

 Such kind of negative opinion towards homosexuals is criticized by different organisations that defend human rights, for example, the United Nations.
 In the West, LGBTQ people are more equal and less isolated from society.